DyogenIBENS/SCORPIOS/README.md

 The orthology relationships between genes are stored in a single file in the `Families/` sub-folder.
 Raw synteny-predicted orthologies are stored in a single file in `Synteny/`.
 Predicted orthology groups based on community detection in synteny graphs are stored in a single file in `Graphs/`, along with a summary of the community detection step.
 Finally, `Corrections/` stores two files, one detailing trees vs synteny consistency and another with the list of successfully corrected trees.

-Several tags such as the name of the corrected WGD, the outgroup species and SCORPiOs iteration number are added to each output file, in order to precisely identify outputs in case of complex configurations (see below).
+Several tags such as the name of the corrected WGD, the outgroup species and SCORPiOs iteration number are added to each output file, in order to precisely identify outputs in case of complex configurations.

 Additional files can be saved if specified in the configuration file, see [config_example.yaml](config_example.yaml) for details.

 ### Complex configurations

 SCORPiOs can correct gene trees that contain more than one whole-genome duplication event.
 In this case, each WGD is treated independently, starting from the more recent one (closer to the leaves) going up towards the more ancient one (closer to the root).
 If the WGDs are nested, the subtrees from the more recent events are ignored while correcting for the older WGD event(s), and reinserted after correction using their outgroup as a branching point.

-WGD(s) have to be specified in the configuration file, using the `WGDs` keyword.
-The position of each WGD in the species tree is to be indicated by giving the name of the corresponding duplicated ancestor.

 SCORPiOs can also use more than one reference outgroup to correct gene trees.
 Outgroup(s), separated by commas if more than one, are to be indicated for each WGDs.